MarkWarneke/markwarneke.github.io/_posts/2019-08-23-Azure-DevOps-Test-Dashboard.md

 You might want to run multiple pester tests that execute different kind of tests.
 For that I would recommend extending the yaml to have a pester test and a publish test result task per kind.
+Or extend the `Invoke-Pester.ps1` script to add multiple steps.
+Another way would be to create the script flexible by allowing more input parameters e.g. what files to test, tags to include or exclude and  how to name the output file, etc.

-This will allow you to not only get the results faster into the UI of Azure DevOps but you can also get a drill down of tests per kind, similar to the screenshot.
+Invoking the dynamic script with different parameters will allow DevOps to display the results faster in the UI, you can also parallelize the execution of different test stages.
+Publishing different results with different names gives you the option to drill down into groups of tests per kind, see the bottom of Test-Dashboard screenshot.

-Also a good practice is to enable exclusion, the script to execute the pester tests should therefore have a parameter that allows you to exclude certain scripts or even whole tags.
+A good practice is also to enable exclusions, the script to execute the pester tests should therefore have a parameter that allows you to exclude certain scripts or even whole tags.

-Again, if you want to see this, visit [az.new](https://dev.azure.com/az-new/xAz.New/_build/results?buildId=71&view=ms.vss-test-web.build-test-results-tab) if you want to see the full implementation.
+If you want to see the full implementation, visit [az.new](https://dev.azure.com/az-new/xAz.New/_build/results?buildId=71&view=ms.vss-test-web.build-test-results-tab).

 ## Remarks